jspinak/brobot/docs/docs/03-core-library/guides/state-aware-scheduling.md

     }

     private void checkApplicationHealth() {
-        // This runs only after state validation
+        // This runs only after automatic state validation
-        // Application state is guaranteed to be checked }
+        // The scheduler has already verified "Application" state is active
+        // No need to manually check states here
+    }
 }
 ```